 Creighton is a musical outlet for one-off tracks that don’t fit for PreciseHero, wouldn’t work in the context of Caramel Ship, & don’t make sense with any other musical expressions that I have going.
 It’s also my middle name.
 The alias came about thanks to some friends that asked if I’d perform while on a trip to Osaka in April of 2016.
 I hadn’t been recording as a solo artist in a long while, mainly focusing on the works of Caramel Ship & didn’t really want to revisit the old material so, I thought to do something outside of my usual style.
 The material as PreciseHero was rather self-serious ‘art’, Caramel Ship is more loose & a fun collaboration, Scott Creighton is another thing, and Creighton is where I really get a chance to play around & entertain myself.
 Instead of making albums, I decided to do a couple of playlist that I can keep adding to as I come up with stuff.

-I took my favorite songs from the stuff I’d been uploading to Soundcloud + one new tune and fashioned a single/EP out of it.
+Notes: I took my favorite songs from the stuff I’d been uploading to Soundcloud and fashioned a single out of it.
 It’s rough, unmastered, but I’m overall happy with it.
 Prior to posting it on Bandcamp, I was kinda thinking “What’s the point?
 Nobody buys music.
 Nobody’s listening.
 What’s the purpose of art?”, but there was also no point in not posting it either and besides, making stuff makes me happy.
 I feel like by posting these songs & sharing them beyond when I send them over to friends, I’ve shown a different side of myself as an artist and moved beyond my past.
 I’ve left some negative people behind, shed some self-doubt, & embraced a different method of expression.
-Who knows what the future holds and where I go after this..?
+I had a bit of a block stopping me from trying to sing on tracks or play an instrument; I’m not hung up on being conventionally good as I am about trying something different to stretch my wings.
+But, now that I’ve broken that barrier who knows what the future holds or where I go after this..?

 Feeling Music EP